History of Taiwan in Timeline

 Taiwan

-Taiwan, officially the Republic of China (ROC), is an East Asian country situated between the East and South China Seas.
-Its main island, Formosa, is located in the northwestern Pacific Ocean near China, Japan, and the Philippines.
-Taiwan encompasses 35,808 square kilometers, characterized by mountains in the east and plains in the west, where most of its urbanized population resides.
-The ROC controls 168 islands totaling 36,193 square kilometers.
-The Taipei-New Taipei City-Keelung metropolitan area is the largest.
-Taiwan is densely populated, with approximately 23.9 million residents.
+Taiwan, officially the Republic of China (ROC), is a country in East Asia situated between the East and South China Seas.
+Its main island, Formosa, is positioned northwest of the PRC, northeast of Japan, and south of the Philippines.
+The island has an area of 35,808 square kilometers with a landscape dominated by mountains in the east and plains in the west.
+The ROC controls 168 islands in total.
+The population of around 23.9 million is largely concentrated in the western plains, making Taiwan one of the most densely populated countries.
+The Taipei-New Taipei City-Keelung metropolitan area is its largest.

 1902: Killing of bandit rebels

-1905: Tongmenghui party manifesto
+1905: Tongmenghui Party Manifesto

 1911: Xinhai Revolution

-January 1912: Founding of the Republic of China
+January 1912: Republic of China founded

 On January 1, 1912, the Republic of China was founded on mainland China following the Xinhai Revolution of 1911.